 Virtual Private Networks (VPN) are also becoming an increasingly popular choice for the average user, as they can safeguard your privacy and sensitive data, preventing your activity from being traced back to your real IP address.
 This can stop both legitimate (but invasive) and illegitimate parties from getting to you.

 It makes sense, then, to have both antivirus software and a VPN together, which is why many vendors are now bundling the two in one package; not needing to have two separate subscriptions is obviously a boon.

 Many vendors also include other cybersecurity tools in their packages, such as a password manager and dark web monitoring.
 So we’ve featured what we believe to be the best VPN and antivirus bundles on the market right now.

 VPN vs antivirus: what's the difference?

-Best VPNs with antivirus(opens in new tab)
+Best VPN with antivirus bundles overall

 Surfshark One is a complete package, offering four cybersecurity tools with just one subscription.
 These include its own VPN, a data leak detection system, a private search engine and antivirus software.

 Surfshark Antivirus—powered by Avira's anti-malware SDK—offers both real-time protection from malware, viruses, and privacy-intrusive apps as well as scheduled scans to stay on top of your devices' digital hygiene with ease.
 At the time of writing, this software is only available for Windows and Android platforms, with the real-time feature available just for the mobile app.
 The provider has plans to introduce new versions soon, though.